Axiuf/GBM_scRNA_seq/README.md

 This is my single cell RNA-seq analysis pipeline for the glioblastoma (GBM) project.

-The file structure shows as below :
+The file structure is shown below :

 ```
 .